liorfranko/liorfranko.github.io/index.markdown

 ## Results and Impact

 To effectively evaluate the impact of our optimization strategy, we conducted extensive testing using a set of 15 Nginx pods, each executing a Lua script to calculate different Fibonacci numbers ranging from 25 to 29.

-We used Fortio to generate load at a rate of 1,500 requests per second (rps).
+By choosing different Fibonacci numbers for each pod, we introduced variability in the compute load, reflecting the heterogeneous environment.
+This setup ensures that different pods experience varying levels of CPU usage due to the exponential complexity of the Fibonacci calculation, thereby demonstrating how load balancing adjustments can optimize tail latency.

 Below is the Lua code employed for each Nginx pod:
 ```lua
 error_log /dev/stdout info;
 lua_shared_dict my_dict 1m;